343max/ImageFiller/README.md

 The app will try to push 5000 photos to the album, about 700 will end up there.
 If you want more images just hit the "Load" button a few more times.

-This is what your photo album will ook like afterwards:
+This is what your photo album will look like afterwards:
 ![iOS Photo Album](Screenshot.png)